About Know Injury

 - Connecting with others in the injury prevention sector

-The Know Injury team provides knowledge and skills as well as networking and partnership opportunities, enabling practitioners to deliver evidence informed injury prevention activities.
+The Know Injury program provides knowledge and skills as well as networking and partnership opportunities, enabling practitioners to deliver evidence informed injury prevention activities.